 Because charisma is solely determined by internal factors so you can’t fake it with external factors like body language or clothes.

-As described above, charisma is an “extraordinary power”, a “spiritual power”, a “personal quality”.
-Do you think this can faked by buying new clothes or smile more?
+As described above, charisma is an “extraordinary power,” a “spiritual power,” and a “personal quality.”
+Do you think this can be faked by buying new clothes or smiling more?

-These external cues can give you only a temporary feeling of charisma, but it’s not really charisma, it’s only “fake charisma”.
-Nothing inside you of has changed, your beliefs are the same, your “spiritual power” is the same, and your personal qualities are the same… only your clothes or body language changed briefly.
+These external cues can give you only a temporary feeling of charisma, but it’s not charisma; it’s only “fake charisma.”
+Nothing inside you has changed; your beliefs are the same, your “spiritual power” is the same, and your personal qualities are the same… only your clothes or body language changed briefly.

-For each charismatic person who smiles a lot, I’ll tell you two others who rarely smiled.
+For each charismatic person who smiles a lot, I’ll tell you two others who rarely smile.

 For each charismatic person who’s well groomed, I’ll tell you two others who dress like bums.

-For each charismatic person who’s caring about others, I’ll tell you two others who only care about themselves.
+For each charismatic person who cares about others, I’ll tell you two others who only care about themselves.

-You’ll see that the clothes, the body language, how you communicate, your beliefs, they all depend on your own personal style of charisma that we will help you unleash.
+You’ll see that the clothes, the body language, how you communicate, and your beliefs all depend on your style of charisma that we will help you unleash.
 That means that all the external cues are variable and dependable on the person.

-Our mission in this school is to help you unleash your natural charisma which is buried under layers of limiting beliefs, unconscious and energetic blocks, years of negative self-programming and inefficient relationships with others and yourself.
-After that, aside from being a completely new person released of your old blocked self, you’ll also be one of the most charismatic and highly persuasive persons anyone will ever meet.
+Our mission in this school is to help you unleash your natural charisma, buried under layers of limiting beliefs, unconscious and energetic blocks, years of negative self-programming, and inefficient relationships with others and yourself.
+After that, aside from being a completely new person released from your old blocked self, you’ll also be one of the most charismatic and highly persuasive persons anyone will ever meet.